RonnyPfannschmidt-Attic/blog-discarded/content/old/playing-with-prolog-syntax-abstraction.rst

 It's valid prolog code, but mostly a toy.

-Next thing i'll try to do is a small forward/backward inference machine thats supposed to be able to deal with simple c and vala deps
+Next thing i'll try to do is a small forward/backward inference machine able to deal with simple c and vala deps.